 You can also try visiting somewhere close to Tokyo like Yokohama, the famous port of Japan with its massive Chinatown, or Kamakura – another port city but one with Buddhist temples and a big bronze statue of Buddha which dates back to nearly 800 years ago.

 Towards the end of Golden Week, all the crowds will start heading back towards the major cities, so that is then the time to visit the rest of Japan!
 In somewhere like Kyoto, you might find that the last day of Golden Week is still a little crowded, but thereafter they will start to thin out.
 In general for any museums, parks, and other attractions that you want to visit it is best to arrive early to avoid the queues.

 Another tip is to head for the deep countryside during Golden Week, try visiting small towns and villages which are hard to reach, try to get to know the real Japan by actually experiencing life away from cities and popular tourist spots – you won’t regret it!

-Close to Tokyo you can experience the slower pace of Japanese country life in the mountains of Saitama, for example Chichibu, or the south of Chiba around Hamakanaya.
-In the area around Chichibu you can experience long train journeys winding through picturesque valleys and villages, while in Hamakanaya you can explore Mt.
-Nokogiri, or take the ropeway, and discover Nokogiri Mountain Nihon Temple with its 31 meter high Buddha statue which has been carved out of the mountainside.
+Close to Tokyo, you can experience the slower pace of Japanese country life in the mountains of Saitama, for example, Chichibu, or the south of Chiba around Hamakanaya.
+In the area around Chichibu, you can experience long train journeys winding through picturesque valleys and villages.
+In Hamakanaya, you can explore Mt.
+Nokogiri, or take the ropeway, and discover Nokogiri Mountain Nihon Temple with its 31-meter tall Buddha statue that has been carved out of the mountainside.